-At least 13 injured in fire on Hong Kong metro train
+At least 18 injured in fire on Hong Kong metro train

 The man, whose last name is Cheung, was critically injured and told police he set the fire, authorities said.

 Police said they believe the fire was an isolated incident carried out for personal reasons.
-There is currently no evidence it was terror-related, they said.
+There is no evidence it was terror-related, they said.

 The fire happened at the Tsim Sha Tsui station on the Tsuen Wan Line.
 The station, one of the busiest on Hong Kong's Mass Transit Railway, has been closed for the time being.